Published 2013-06-03.

 so they usually start off without a value.

-This is possible because the internally, a Future
+This is possible because the internally, a Future’s value is stored in an instance of Try[T].

 Normally when you hear “another execution context”, you think “another thread”,